 As of Friday, April 1, all southbound travel lanes are on the new southbound I-5 Puyallup River Bridge.
 Five out of six new southbound lanes are open for travelers, including four general purpose lanes and an auxiliary lane.
 The southbound I-5 HOV lane will remain closed until summer.
 Crews need this lane as a work zone for the East L Street overpass construction.

 In the coming weeks, crews will remove temporary barrier and restripe the northbound lanes of I-5 in the project limits into their final configuration.
 Night time drivers will want to stay alert in work zones to help keep crews safe.

 Construction crews have reopened 20th Street East in Fife under I-5 following their work of removing and demolishing sections of the old northbound and southbound I-5 bridges that were built in the 1960s.
 Approximately 80% of the old bridge structures have been removed.

-On I-5, travelers will see shifted travel lanes, temporary exit relocations and overnight lane and ramp closures.
-They will also see a temporary regulatory speed limit reduction to 50 mph on I-5 in place.
+A temporary regulatory speed limit reduction to 50 mph on I-5 remains in place.
 The speed limit reduction for this project on northbound I-5 begins at milepost 133.06 and continues to milepost 136.19.
 The speed limit reduction on southbound I-5 begins at milepost 136.67 and continues to milepost 133.86.